PatrickHenson/patrickhenson.github.io/README.md

 ## Test Local

-After building and serving locally, you can preview the local Jekyll site at [http://localhost:4000](http://localhost:4000)
+After building and serving, you can preview the Jekyll site at [http://localhost:4000](http://localhost:4000)

 ## License